ei-grad/usb-hid-brightness/README.md

 # USB HID Brightness Controller

 This utility enables brightness control for USB and Thunderbolt monitors that support the HID BRIGHTNESS interface, such as the LG UltraFine 5K.
-It is written in C and utilizes the libusb library.
+It is written in C, utilizes the libusb library, and only works on Linux.

 ## Prerequisites